LtvnSergey/SQL-Fresh-Segments/analysis/4_index_analysis.md

 - Average `composition` can be calculated by dividing the `composition` column by the `index_value` column rounded to 2 decimal places.

-### 1. What is the top 10 interests by the average composition for each month?
+### 1. Top 10 interests by the average composition for each month

 ````sql